 Did the outlaw bikers even realize what an outlaw they’d let in?

-He’d brought along his latest squeeze, Ella.
-She was maybe thirty.
-He was closing in on seventy.
-She was stick thin, wearing a long-sleeved jersey to hide her arms.
+Mudflap had brought along his latest squeeze, Ella.
+Her handbag thudded when she set it on the floor.
+That told Chance she was carrying Mudflap’s handgun for him.
+She was … fortyish, stick thin, wearing a long-sleeved jersey to hide her arms.
 She couldn’t hide those pinpoint pupils, though.
-Junkie.
-She was wandering around the studio, looking at the photo displays.

-“She was riding bitch on a brother’s bike.
-He treated her rough.
-She got tired of being beat -- thought I would be a good protector.”
+“She was riding bitch on a brother’s bike,” Mudflap said.
+“He treated her rough.
+She got tired of being bruised, thought I would be a good alternative, thinks I can protect her.”

 “How does your bro feel about that?”

 “I’m still waiting,” Mudflap said.
 “Roy’s a big guy, Sergeant-at-arms for the club.
 He can’t quite figure out why I’m not scared of him, so he’s being a little timid about it, pretending he doesn’t care, but he’ll make his move when he thinks the time is right.
-In the meantime I’m having fun.”
+In the meantime, I’m having fun.”

 Chance suspected a large part of the “fun” was waiting for Roy to make that move, the anticipation.
 Mudflap liked riding the edge.
 Nowadays he was riding it on a Harley Fat Boy.